 The St George's Heritage and Visitor Centre on Main Street, Carrick-on-Shannon, houses an interesting display and DVD show on local history.
 Follow the brass plaque trail to the Workhouse Attic Memorial.

-Introductory displays recall the role of the workhouse during the famine era.
-Some 1896 famine victims were recorded as living in these small, whitewashed quarters.
+Informative displays recall the role of the workhouse during the famine era.
+Some 1846 famine victims were recorded as living in these small, whitewashed quarters.

-Access to the workhouse attic and reading room is by guided tour and can also be arranged with the St. George’s Heritage and Visitor Centre staff.
+Access to the workhouse attic and reading room is by guided tour and can also be arranged with the St George’s Heritage and Visitor Centre staff.

 - Fascinating look at the life of Carrick-on-Shannon at the time of the Famine.

 - Audio and visual displays about the local history, with a collection of local records.

 - Visit the interesting famine graveyard on the site.